lara-army/dokumentasi-laravel/vite.md

 ```

 Jika Anda perlu menambahkan atribut secara kondisional, Anda dapat memberikan _callback_ yang akan menerima _path_ sumber aset, URL-nya, potongan manifes, dan seluruh manifes:

-If you need to conditionally add attributes, you may pass a callback that will receive the asset source path, its URL, its manifest chunk, and the entire manifest:

 ```php
 use Illuminate\Support\Facades\Vite;